idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/infiltration_and_drainage/infiltration_and_drainage_tests.md

 solution and the MOOSE implementation.
 Any minor discrepancies get smaller as the temporal and spatial resolution increase.

-!media broadbridge_white/wli.png style=width:50%;margin-left:10px caption=Comparison of the Warrick, Lomen and Islas analytical solution with the MOOSE solution for 3 times.
+!media infiltration_and_drainage/wli.png style=width:50%;margin-left:10px caption=Comparison of the Warrick, Lomen and Islas analytical solution with the MOOSE solution for 3 times.
 This figure is shown in the standard format used in the literature: the top of the model is at the top of the figure, and gravity acts downwards in this figure, with fluid draining from the infinitely deep point.  id=wli_fig

-Two tests are part of the automatic test suite (one is marked ``heavy'' because it is a high-resolution version).
+Two tests are part of the automatic test suite (one is marked "heavy" because it is a high-resolution version).

-!listing modules/porous_flow/test/tests/broadbridge_white/wli01.i
+!listing modules/porous_flow/test/tests/infiltration_and_drainage/wli01.i

 ## Single-phase infiltration and drainage